Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Tomas Heligr-Pyke

-Right?
-They'll find me.
-I like every at the top because I'm good with my own SEO.
+They’ll find me at the top.
+I’m good with my own SEO.

 00:31:51:12 - 00:31:53:18